 The effect of this agreement is to provide a settlement between the bond custodian and the City of New Ellenton in that the bond custodian has agreed not to seek the appointment of a receiver so long as the City of' New Ellenton performs the obligations and responsibilities under the bond and bond ordinance as modified by the court-ordered settlement.
-The City has not complied with the provisions of this agreement for the year ended June 30, 2005.
+As of June 30, 2006, the City was in compliance with the provisions of this agreement.